A simple formula for a planet's mean annual insolation by latitude: Mean Annual Insolation Function

-In ``A Paleoclimate model of Ice Albedo Feedback Forced by Variations in Earth's Orbit'' McGehee and Lehman develop a method to compute the mean annual insolation by latitude using only mathematical principles (Section 5 in \cite{DickClarence2012}).
-They found that one can express mean annual insolation, $\overline{I}$, as a function of eccentricity $e$, obliquity $\beta$, and sine of latitude $y$ by finding the insolation at any point on the Earth's surface, integrating over the course of one orbital period, then integrating over all longitudes \cite{DickClarence2012}.
+It has been shown in several sources that one can calculate (as a function of latitude) the mean annual insolation of a swiftly rotating planet using only first principles \citep{Dobrovolskis,McGehee2012,Ward}.
+Following the notation in McGehee and Lehman, \citep{McGehee2012}, one can express mean annual insolation $\overline{I}$ as a function of eccentricity $e$, obliquity $\beta$, and sine of latitude $y$ by finding the insolation at any point on the Earth's surface, integrating over the course of one orbital period, then integrating over all longitudes \citep[see][Section~4]{McGehee2012}.
 Their results are

 where the distribution of insolation across the sine of the latitude is given by

 (where $\gamma$ is longitude) and the magnitude of insolation is given by